abhishek-kumar-code/Redfish_Public/Specification.md

 ##### Oem property format and content

 Each property contained within the [Oem property](#oem-property) shall be a JSON object.
 The name of the object (property) shall uniquely identify the OEM or organization that defines the properties contained by that object.
-This is described in more detail in the following clause.
+This described in more detail in the following clause.
 The OEM-specified object shall also include a [type property](#type-property) that provides the location of the schema and the type definition for the property within that schema.
 The Oem property can simultaneously hold multiple OEM-specified objects, including objects for more than one company or organization.

 The definition of any other properties that are contained within the OEM-specific complex type, along with the functional specifications, validation, or other requirements for that content is OEM-specific and outside the scope of this specification.
 While there are no Redfish-specified limits on the size or complexity of the OEM-specified elements within an OEM-specified JSON object, it is intended that OEM properties will typically only be used for a small number of simple properties that augment the Redfish resource.
 If a large number of objects or a large quantity of data (compared to the size of the Redfish resource) is to be supported, the OEM should consider having the OEM-specified object point to a separate resource for their extensions.